kailash360/My-Projects/README.md

 # My Projects
 ### _Categories_

-There are different categories.
-For now, here we have
+For now, I have the following categories

 - Web Development </>
 ## Links